 In my business (Personal Child Stories) I gather photos of a child (and perhaps of their family members, friends, pets, etc) and turn the photos into a customized learning tool.
 Some folks call this a “book” A misunderstanding of what I do oftentimes comes in the form of people saying, “Oh, what cute scrapbooks!”

 I have a background in journalism, early childhood, nanny work, published freelance and special needs.
-While enrolled in school for my elementary ed degree I decided to start my PCS business (see my ABOUT page for full details on why I began PCS).
+While enrolled in school for my elementary ed degree I decided to start my PCS business.
 When using photos with my own son, I quickly realized how effective they are.
 He would pick up concepts and grasp feelings and emotions very quickly when I used photos to teach him.

 Photos invite young children to communicate

 Clip art is okay and pieces of artwork can certainly evoke reactions from children.
 However, handing them a photo album full of photographs that include themselves, family, friends, classmates and so on – will very likely have them sitting for hours, if allowed: Studying the facial expressions, examining the eyes and mouths of each person, pointing out specifics and feeling drawn in by the emotions that are attached to the personal images.